cose-wg/Charter/Charter.md

 These algorithms must meet the requirements outlined above.

 2. A CBOR encoding of the compressed certificate profile defined in RFC 7925.
+It is expected that the compression works with a large subset of RFC 7925 and takes into consideration any updates in draft-ietf-uta-tls13-iot-profile-00.
+The compression may also include other important IoT certificate profiles like IEEE 802.11AR.
 It should be noted that this is not a new certificate architecture, rather it is a method of compressing current X.509 certificates that meet a specific profile into a smaller format.
 The compression algorithm is loss-less so they can be expanded and normal X.509 certificate processing used.
-This work will be based on draft-mattsson-cose-cbor-cert-compress and draft-raza-ace-cbor-certificates.
+This work will be based on draft-mattsson-cose-cbor-cert-compress.
-It is expected these documents are to be combined into a single document.
+The working group will collaborate and coordinate with other IETF WGs such as TLS, UTA, LAKE to understand and validate the requirements and solution.